Growth of regular partitions 2: Weak regularity: Jump from Constant to Polynomial

-In analogy to Section \ref{sec:graphs}, we will show that when $\calB_{\calH}$ contains only finitely many $3$-graphs, up to isomorphism, then $M_{\calH}$ is constant, and when $\calB_{\calH}$ contains infinitely many non-isomorphic $3$-graphs, then $M_{\calH}$ is at least polynomial.
+In analogy to Section \ref{sec:graphs}, we will show that when ${\bf B}_{\calH}$ contains only finitely many non-isomorphic almost prime $3$-graphs, $M_{\calH}$ is constant, and when ${\bf B}_{\calH}$ contains infinitely many non-isomorphic almost prime $3$-graphs, $M_{\calH}$ is at least polynomial.

-We begin with the lower bound.
-We will use the following, which shows that when $\calB_{\calH}$ contains infinitely many non-isomorphic $3$-graphs, we can find blow-ups of certain special $3$-graphs in $\trip(\calH)$.
-The reader may wish to revisit Definition \ref{def:copy} at this point.